 In addition to theft issues, damage, waste and spoilage can directly contribute to a company’s losses.

 When merchandise is stolen or otherwise unaccounted for, it not only impacts the company as a result of the missing product, but also skews our inventories in other ways.
-This not only impacts current sales, but also affects product replenishment and future sales as well.
-This can have a significant impact on the bottom line, and a direct influence on the health of the company.
+The impact goes beyond current sales; it also affects product replenishment and future sales as well.
+This can have a significant influence on the bottom line and even on the overall health of the company.
 Every year shrink issues cost retail businesses tens of billions of dollars.
-This is a real and growing problem that affects all of us in a variety of different ways.
+This is a real and growing problem that affects all of us in a variety of ways.

 While certainly measured in terms of total dollars lost, retail shrinkage is most often expressed in terms of a percentage to company sales.
 This concept is important in understanding the interrelationship between loss prevention and other areas of the business.